Jon Morgan

 Person in business attire holding a safe

-Another major advantage when you form an LLC is liability protection since liability belongs solely to the company itself rather than its owners, even as S corporations.
+From my experience running an LLC, the major advantage is personal liability protection since liability belongs solely to the company itself rather than its owners, even as S corporations.

 A liability lawsuit against the limited liability company will only affect its assets, not those of any individual owner.